Brine-Finance-Libs/brine-connector-nodejs/README.md

 ### Withdrawal

 Generally, we have two modes of withdrawal: Normal Withdrawal and Fast Withdrawal.
-For some withdrawal methods that require a signer and provider, please refer to the deposit method mentioned above.
+For withdrawal methods that require a signer and provider, please refer to the deposit method mentioned above.

 #### Normal Withdrawal